piccolo-orm/piccolo/docs/src/piccolo/query_types/select.rst

 Sum
 ~~~

-Returns sum of numeric rows which match the query.
+Returns the sum for a given column:

 .. code-block:: python